 Note: you can’t export photos out of Notion.
 The PDF you export has a hyperlink to the image in your notes (if they were in a gallery view).
 They (Notion developers) didn’t even think of exporting each image as a single page.

-Notion makes creating notes a piece of cake.
-But, they’ve also made it impossible to export anything out of the application.
+Notion makes creating notes a piece of cake, but, exporting them impossible.
 Question that!
 If you ever want to export anything out of Notion: you will suffer!
 If you like #sufferlife, you will enjoy using Notion.

 Notion has gone to great lengths to ensure you love their app.
-You can create a lot of things in Notion, collecting information from across the web into their app.
-But they have also put considerable effort, if not more, to make sure your information stays in their application.
-They designed it that way, it’s not by default.
+You can create a lot of things in Notion by collecting information from across the web and other apps into their app.
+However, they have also put considerable effort, if not more, to make sure your information stays in their application.
+They designed it that way, it’s not a flaw in their coding skills.
 That should worry you.